 REAPING HUGE BENEFITS AS WE GO AND EVEN MORE AS WE HIT OUR GOALS

-more free time and more rewarding leisure.
 And you will gain something of permanent value that gives ongoing dividends of benefits for your life. ("Ongoing dividends" means ongoing payoffs, multiplied many times over for massive total value!!!!)

 The time you spend will prove invaluable, beyond what you could have imagined .